-While HIV is a common experience in the lives of gay men, it’s rarely portrayed on TV (and when it is, it’s usually steeped in stigma and pity).
-But every once in a while a TV show gets it right, and that’s definitely cause for celebration.
+While HIV is a matter-of-fact experience in the lives of many gay men, it’s rarely portrayed on TV.
+(And when it is, it’s usually steeped in stigma and pity.)
+But every once in a while a TV show gets it right, and that’s definitely a cause for celebration.
 Here’s a list of seven standout HIV-positive characters from television.

-The character of Oliver is one of the best modern portrayals of HIV in television.
+The character of Oliver is one of the best modern portrayals of an HIV-positive character on television.
 When he discovers he is HIV-positive there is initial fear and grief, but he moves through it and it’s not the central trait of his character.
 What makes him stand out is that he’s a young gay man of color who is multi-dimensional and sexual.
-It’s rare to see gay HIV-positive TV characters openly and unashamedly express their sexuality, so this portrayal is not only a breath of fresh air but a great example of how HIV can be incidental to a character as opposed to their defining characteristic.
+It’s rare to see gay HIV-positive characters on TV openly and unashamedly express their sexuality, so this portrayal is not only a breath of fresh air but a great example of how HIV can be incidental to a character as opposed to their defining characteristic.

 2. Angels in America, HBO (2003)

-Based on Tony Kushner’s Pulitzer Prize-winning play, the HBO miniseries features a number of gay men living with HIV, but it’s story of the demise of despicable right wing crusader Roy Cohn — played brilliantly by Al Pacino — that really grabs you.
+Based on Tony Kushner’s Pulitzer Prize-winning play, the HBO miniseries features a number of gay men living with HIV, but it’s the story of the demise of despicable right-wing crusader Roy Cohn — played brilliantly by Al Pacino — that really grabs you.

 3. Designing Women, CBS (1987)